 Applicants must have a minimum 3.3 GPA in their major and a minimum 3.0 cumulative GPA.
-In addition, applicants must have earned at least 60 credits at the time of application and also be registered for classes in the subsequent fall semester.
+In addition, applicants must have earned at least 60 credits at the time of application, have completed both SISU-206 and SISU-306, and also be registered for classes in the subsequent fall semester.

 Applications should include the following:

 - A cover sheet with the applicant’s name, AU email address, AU ID number, and the name of the faculty mentor for the proposed research.

 - A research proposal of not more than 2000 words (not including references or appendices) detailing:

 - The research puzzle and proposed research question.